GNikroo/Memory-Game/README.md

 * Acceptance Criteria:
   * A user should be able to choose what and when their information is stored.
 * Implementation:
   * After winning the game, the user is prompted by the modal to put in their name which the user can ignore by clicking outside of the pop-up.
-If they choose to store their score, they can clear the local storage at any time by pressing the clear scoreboard button located in Game Rules.
-By placing the button on a seperate page, the risk for the user to accidentally press the button when reviewing the scores is lessened.
+If they choose to store their score, they can clear the local storage at any time by pressing the Clear Scoreboard! button located in Scoreboard.
 > As a someone with impaired vision, I want to be able to use a screen reader to help me play the game
 * Acceptance Criteria:
   * The document should be written in semantic HTML.